Hsu Li-ming

 Hsu Li-ming (許立明 (Xǔ Lìmíng); born 17 January 1969) is a Taiwanese politician.
+He serves as the secretary general of the Democratic Progressive Party since January 2021.
+He previously served as the acting Mayor of Kaohsiung in 2018.

+Education

+Hsu graduated from National Chengchi University with a bachelor's degree in law and a master's degree in law.

 Political career

 Hsu chaired the Greater Kaohsiung Research, Development and Evaluation Commission before he became a deputy mayor of Kaohsiung in 2015.
 He was named acting mayor of Kaohsiung in April 2018, as predecessor Chen Chu was appointed presidential secretary general.

+Hsu stepped down as secretary-general of the Democratic Progressive Party in January 2024.